corrode/corrode.github.io/content/blog/simple/index.md

 ## Why Simple is Hard

-But if simplicity is so obviously "better", why isn't it the norm?
+But if simplicity is so obviously "better," why isn't it the norm?
 Because achieving simplicity is hard!
 It doesn't come naturally.
 Simplicity is typically not the *first attempt* but the *last revision*. [^pascal]

-[^pascal]: I think there is a similarity to writing here where it elegance (which is correlated with simplicity in my opinion) requires an iterative process of constant improvement.
+[^pascal]: I think there's a similarity to writing here, where elegance (which is correlated with simplicity, in my opinion) requires an iterative process of constant improvement.
 The editing process is what makes most writing great.
-In 1657 Blaise Pascal famously wrote: "I have only made this letter longer because I have not had the time to make it shorter."
+In 1657, Blaise Pascal famously wrote: "I have only made this letter longer because I have not had the time to make it shorter."
 I think about that a lot when I write.

 > Simplicity and elegance are unpopular because they require hard work and discipline to achieve.